 The CIA’s proven wine and beverage curriculum is now available for the busy professional.
 Grow your career without interrupting your work or personal life.

 Did you know that a restaurant’s beverage program is a major driver of its profits?
-That’s just one of many reasons to advance your career with our online Master of Professional Studies in Wine and Beverage Management.
+That’s just one of many reasons to advance your career with our online wine and beverage management master’s degree.
 The program is unique in how it takes you from marketing to distribution and from restaurants to retail, emphasizes wine and food pairing, and explores the global wine and beverage business.

 Curious to know more?
 View the most Frequently Asked Questions about this exciting program.